algosup/2024-2025-project-3-quickest-path-team-5/documents/functional_specifications/FunctionalSpecifications.md

 ### User Side

 - Accessible via smartphones, tablets, and desktops.
 - Requires an internet connection.

 ### Maintainability

 - Clearly commented and documented code.
 - Comprehensive testing and version control.

 ---

 ## Risk

 ### Competitive Landscape

-Today's market is highly competitive, with many powerful and advanced companies :
+Today's market is highly competitive, with many powerful and advanced companies.

 - **Google Maps Platform**: Offers precise, real-time route optimization for various transportation modes.
 Strong integration with Google services but costly for smaller businesses.
 - **Mapbox**: Known for customization and flexibility, popular with developers.
 Limited advanced features compared to Google.